Leadership is in vogue, but what would Jesus have to say about Christian leadership today?

-Unfortunately, the development of Christian leaders today tends to focus on the areas of theology, worship and ethics.
+Unfortunately, the development of Christian leaders today tends to focus on the areas of theology, worship, and ethics.
 Very little is taught about leading people.
 This is strange if you think about it.
-After all is not the church the ecclessia?
+After all, is not the church the ecclesia?
 The assembly of the called out people?
 Isn’t it people who serve God, working for the Kingdom in various Christian enterprises?

 So where do Christians get their leadership teaching and role models?

 Alas, in this vacuum the Christian leadership model is so often the World.
 We learn about the leadership of people from secular teachers and role models in the context of the world of business, commerce and politics.
 These are not exactly the healthiest and most ethical environments, nor are their leadership gods always the most ethical.

 Leadership is crucial because its style determines organisational culture – “How we do things around here” and so it sets the values and environment that influence behaviour.
 Leadership also establishes the vision that sets the direction of an organisation and leads people on the journey to achieve it.
 So if, as Christians, we bring the world’s leadership philosophies to bear in a church or Christian organisation, we are actually impoverishing the testimony and witness of the Kingdom by infecting its values, environment, and goals with those of the world.

 So what did Jesus have to say about leadership?

 Christian Leadership is not to be Like the World